LeapInSoft/LeapInVoid/readme.md

 Add
-- CraftTweaker2
+- Variegated (For cursed earth)
-- FTB Quest
+- In Control!